Last Updated on March 6, 2023 by Maryam Siddiqui

 Are there tax benefits in Portugal and taxes in crypto?

-One of the main attractions of Portugal for the crypto-rich is the taxes, or better said the benefits.
+One of the main attractions of Portugal for the crypto-rich is the benefits.

 Ever since 2009, foreigners who want to invest in Portugal can benefit from the Non-Habitual Resident Tax Regime (NHR), which includes: